It’s that time of the year again when temperatures drop, holiday spirits run high, and outdoor skating rinks open for the winter season!

 Natrel Rink Scenery

-Compared to other outdoor rinks, the Natrel rink is an unconventional shape and size.
+Compared to other outdoor rinks, the Natrel Rink is an unconventional shape and size.
 It’s quite large, which means more skaters can access the ice without overcrowding.
-I enjoy staying in the centre where I can practice spins and jumps since most people skate around the perimeter.
+I enjoy staying at the centre where I can practice spins and jumps since most people skate around the perimeter.

 What better way to spend a Saturday night than a fun dance party on-ice?
-Every Saturday until January 25 will feature DJ’s pumping the music at the most scenic rink in Toronto!
+Every Saturday between the hours of 8 to 11 pm DJ’s pump the music at the most scenic rink in Toronto!
 Expect bright lights, great music, and a fun time with friends.

 Natrel Rink at Harbourfront Centre